-According to the 1935 Criminal Law Amendment Act, the import, sale and distribution of contraceptives was illegal.
-As a result the majority of women had no access to contraceptives, apart from the Pill which was sometimes prescribed as a "cycle regulator."
+According to the 1935 Criminal Law Amendment Act, the import, sale, and distribution of contraceptives were illegal.
+As a result, the majority of women had no access to contraceptives, apart from the Pill which was sometimes prescribed as a "cycle regulator."

 4. Drink in a pub